Vindyasridevunuri/cloning_of_flipkart_website/README.md

 # cloning_of_flipkart_website
-# 🛒 Flipkart Clone – HTML & CSS
+## 🛒 Flipkart Clone – HTML & CSS

-This project is a **Flipkart-inspired e-commerce landing page** built using **HTML5 and CSS3** for learning and practice purposes.
-It includes a navigation bar with search, login, and cart options, a fashion offer banner, a “Top Deals on Electronics” section, multiple product cards with images, prices, and add-to-cart buttons, and a footer section.
-The project focuses on improving front-end layout design, card-based UI, and basic styling concepts.
-It is a beginner-friendly project and can be opened directly in the browser by running the `index.html` file.
+A beginner-friendly **Flipkart-inspired e-commerce landing page** built using **HTML5 and CSS3**.
+It includes a navigation bar, product sections with cards, offers banner, and footer.
+This project helps practice front-end layout, styling, and card-based UI design.
+Open `index.html` in a browser to view the project.